gabrieldezena10/gabrieldezena10/README.md

 ### Hey, there 👋

 ### I'm Gabriel Dezena.
 I'm from a small town in São Paulo, but now I live in Florianópolis, the capital of the state of Santa Catarina.
-I discovered myself as a developer 2021 and now i'm studying full stack web development in order to become the best version of me.
+I discovered myself as a developer 2021 and now i'm studying full stack web development in order to build a carrer and constantly improve my skills along the way.

 <div align="center">
   <a href="https://github.com/gabrieldezena10">